 - Send the school’s appeal form, as well as your letter and documentation, to the financial aid office.
 It never hurts to send via UPS, FedEx or certified mail so you know when your letter has arrived.
 Keep the receipt date handy because you’ll want to follow up a few days after to inquire about the status of your request.

 Now what?
-Each school has its own review process when it comes to making adjustments to your financial aid package.
+Each school has its own review process when it comes to making adjustments to your financial aid package, particularly if unemployment will alter FAFSA.
 Generally, they will use your adjusted income for the current academic year and update your FAFSA information to see if you may be eligible for additional federal student aid.
 If you attend a private school, they will also determine whether or not they are able to offer additional assistance from the school.